|Height:||22 – 25 inches|

 These dogs need tons of exercise and stimulation to stay happy and healthy throughout their lives.
 They won’t be happy in an apartment setting, as they need a large fenced yard to hang out in during downtime.
 They’d rather spend their time sniffing out possible prey than snuggling on the couch with humans.
 The Black and Tan Coonoodle isn’t your typical family dog but they will do well with a family that likes to hunt, hike, camp, and do other outdoor activities regularly.
 Want to learn more about this spectacular breed?
 Keep reading!

-Buying a new dog is a huge responsibility and requires plenty of planning before you even think about bringing a Black and Tan Coonoodle home for the first time.
+Buying a new dog is a huge responsibility and requires plenty of planning before you even think about bringing a black and tan Coonoodle home for the first time.
 The first thing you should do is learn all you can about this crossbreed so you know what will be expected of you as an owner.
-Here is a snapshot of the important information you need to know.

-3 Little-Known Facts About Black and Tan Coonoodles
+3 Little-Known Facts About the Black and Tan Coonoodle

 1. They’re extremely agile.